pedrotorreao/Cpp/content/arrays-and-vectors/README.md

 std::cout << scores[0] << std::endl; /* outputs 93, previously 100*/
 std::cout << scores.at(1) << std::endl; /* outputs 82, previously 98 */
 ```

-In case we just want to add and remove elements at/from the last position in the vector, we may use the built-in methods `push_back()` and `pop_back` respectively.
-Consider the initialzed vector from *Example 8*:
+In case we just want to add and remove elements at/from the last position in the vector, we may use the built-in methods `push_back(new_element)` and `pop_back()` respectively.
+Consider the initialzed vector from _Example 8_:

 ```c++
 std::cout << scores.size() << std::endl; /* this would output 5*/